mrjones2014/ctrlg/README.md

 # you can change this to a Nerd Font symbol if you like
 git_branch_separator: "■"
 # customize color scheme
-# see section on "customization" below for more details
+# see section "Color Schemes" below for more details
 colors:
   # directory name color
   dir_name: "cyan"